 Now, that would seem to contradict my perennial message that you need to wear potentially unfamiliar, formal clothes to interviews, clothes that might not be all that comfortable.
 But I’m speaking of a deeper level of comfort.
 My partner would not go to an interview in jeans and a t-shirt, even though that is her most comfortable style.
 She wears interview-appropriate clothes, clothes that might chafe a bit, but that are both appropriate to the context and consistent with her larger identity.

 I had another colleague, a butch dyke, who showed up for her campus interview in a three piece suit and wing-tips.
 She got the job, and proceeded to come to work in three piece suits and wing-tips for her first couple years on campus.
 Over time she got comfortable with the laid-back vibe of campus, and ratcheted down the formality level, but she never stopped dressing full-on butch.
 And, as far as her career goes, it’s basically a non-issue.
 Sure, she stands out.
 That comes with the territory.
-You’re never going to be a butch dyke, or gender-variant in most ways, and not stand out.
+You’re never going to be a butch dyke, or gender-variant, and not stand out.
 But standing out is different than being “a problem” and “rejected,” and “unemployed.”

 Let’s look at Ellen Degeneres for a moment, shall we?
 She passed as femme-ish for years.
 She was successful to a degree, sure.
 And she came out, and it was pure hell.
 She was brutalized.
 But what has happened since?
 Watch her over the intervening years.
 She’s gotten butcher and butcher, albeit Hollywood butch.
 And the butcher, and more herself she gets, the more people love her.
 The more comfortable she gets in her own skin, the more successful she is.
+[2021 Update: I would probably not use her as a positive model if I were writing this post now.
+She’s become tragically problematic, and I would look elsewhere.]

 I get that not every campus around the country is going to be equally open to candidates showing up dressed in gender-bending ways.
 I get that the South may well be more conservative than the West and Midwest, and that small schools , and certainly church-related schools, will be far harder nuts to crack in this regard than R1s and Ivy Leagues.
 It’s a risk to show up for an interview, or any high stakes encounter (like meeting my mother) dressed like a guy.
 But what’s the alternative?
 Are you going to fake it?
 Do you think you can?
 I’ll bet you can’t.
 And the strain is going to show, and undermine your performance in a host of overt and covert ways.

-Ultimately, my advice is: if you’re a butch dyke, you damned well better go to that campus interview dressed as a butch dyke (not in your jeans and leather jacket, and not in wrinkled chinos and a short-sleeved poly blend shirt, but in a REALLY NICE suit and dress shirt, and quality shoes, and socks that match your trousers, and a fresh haircut), because you do NOT want to get offered a job under false pretenses.
+Ultimately, my advice is: if you’re a butch dyke, you better go to that campus interview dressed as a butch dyke (not in your jeans and leather jacket, and not in wrinkled chinos and a short-sleeved poly blend shirt, but in a REALLY NICE suit and dress shirt, and quality shoes, and socks that match your trousers, and a fresh haircut), because you do NOT want to get offered a job under false pretenses.
 They need to know who you are.
 And you need to know who you are.
 And then, when you get the job, your productivity, and teaching, and contributions, and collegiality, will prove your value to your colleagues and the institution.
 And then you can work on aging gracefully as a butch professor, and setting an example for the baby butches finding their way.

 Thank you so much for talking about this.
 More posts on being out in the academy would be very welcome.